Skip to content

 The tariff will be reviewed on a regular basis.

-Tariff information and a QR code for further information is displayed on all charging units as well as on the Charge Place Scotland live maps, App and website.
+Tariff information and a QR code for further information is displayed on all charging units as well as on the Charge Place Scotland live maps, App, and website.
+The tariff still applies even if the tariff notices are missing or damaged.

 The Council do not hold any Charge Place Scotland account details and any issues regarding billing, payments or tariff collection issues should be directed to ChargePlace Scotland who administer the charging units and tariff collection on our behalf.

-Please note that no refunds will be made for any overstay fees incurred.
+Please note that no refunds will be made for any overstay fees incurred due to sessions going over the Maximum Charging Duration and ChargePlace Scotland cannot authorise any refunds.

 The overstay charge will be applied directly to the payment method used.
-We encourage drivers to acquaint yourselves with the maximum charging duration in operation at each charging unit.
+We encourage drivers to acquaint yourselves with the Maximum Charging Duration in operation at each charging unit and regularly check your CPS account status especially if payment method is via Invoice.

 Commercial EV Charging Hub